jakalano/excel_transformer/README.md

 - fix split_column on repeating symbols (e.g., "aaaaa" split with value aa creates three new columns: *empty* | *empty* | a )
 - merge_columns no longer renames the column with the user-given custom name, defaults to merged_column
 - add "delete original columns" option to merge_columns
-- add_column is now broken, doesn't do anything
 - add "trim spaces" function
 - implement visual feedback to validate_data and check_duplicates

 # error log fixed